 not continue to market the program as a fractional ownership program.
 These

 programs are encouraged to change their marketing names to reflect the appropriate regulatory requirements.

 program and the elements of that program are summarized below.

 A. Affiliate of a Program Manager.
-A manager that directly or indirectly controls, is
+A manager that directly or

-one or more intermediaries.
+program manager through one or more intermediaries.
 The holding of at least

 40 percent of the equity and 40 percent of the voting power of an entity will

 be presumed to constitute control for purposes of determining an affiliation.

 B. Dry-Lease Aircraft Exchange.
-An arrangement, documented by the written
+An arrangement, documented by

-basis without crew, to each fractional owner.
+on an as-needed basis without crew, to each fractional owner.

-C. Dry-Lease Aircraft Exchange Agreement Among All the Owners.
-This
+C. Dry-Lease Aircraft Exchange Agreement Among All of the Owners.

-other owners in the program.
+to other owners in the program.
 It allows an owner to use any aircraft in the